Bug report #18152

 Based on a rebase from yesterday of master, this problem still occurs.

 While the Data Source Manager Dialog (with only an X-Button, instead of the Min/Full/X-Buttons) is open, the main QGis cannot be activated. (see Image)

-#6 Updated by Mark Johnson over 2 years ago
+#6 Updated by Mark Johnson almost 5 years ago

 Yes, that seems to help, assuming you know the difference (which I always forget) between modal and non modal dialogs.

 A modal window is one that blocks input to other windows.
 Note that windows that are children of a modal window are not blocked.

 So a ToolTip with 'A modal window is one that blocks input to other windows.' would be useful.

 It still only has an X-Button, instead of the Min/Full/X-Buttons, so you have to maneuver the window out of the way instead of pressing 'Min' which is the expected behavior.